What "Do It For Me" means in marketing automation

 Next you have the primary level of solution implementation

 Take a Pardot implementation as an example.
-If you don’t have in-house skills that can handle CNAME records or grading logic, consider engaging a consultant to do basic setup.
+If you don’t have in-house skills that can handle CNAME records, grading logic, or Connected Campaigns, consider engaging a consultant to do basic setup.
 This is typically a 20-30 hour contract.

 The next level is tool-based strategy